mattvonrocketstein/makefiles/README.md

 The usage guide that follows assume your project doesn't already have a top level Makefile.
 If you do already have one, you'll want to take a look at the example top-level makefile [here](Makefile.toplevel-template.mk) and figure out how to combine things for the results you want.

 We'll also assume you want to set things up so as to potentially track upstream changes in this automation library (or your fork of it) but that's optional.

-As a library, this repo and it's license are such that you can chop it up and remix it, so feel free to use any hacky copy/paste/modify workflow that makes you happy.
+Inside your project directory run:

+    git submodule add git@github.com:mattvonrocketstein/makefiles.git .makefiles
+    git submodule update --init
+    cp .makefiles/Makefile.toplevel-template.mk Makefile

+Now edit your toplevel Makefile to only include the domain-specific automation stuff that you need.